lucy-gelderloos/data-structures-and-algorithms/java/datastructures/README.md

 #### LinkedList.java

 - Methods
-  - *append(int value)* creates a new node whose value is the provided integer and inserts it at the end of the list
+  - *append(int value)* creates a new node whose value is the provided integer and inserts it at the end of the list.
+Efficiency: O(n)
   - *insertBefore(int value, int targetValue)* creates a new node whose value is the provided integer and inserts it before the first node whose value is the provided target value.
 Throws an exception if the list is empty or if the target value is not in the list.
+Efficiency: O(n)
   - *insertAfter(int value, int targetValue)* creates a new node whose value is the provided integer and inserts it after the first node whose value is the provided target value.
 Throws an exception if the list is empty or if the target value is not in the list.
+Efficiency: O(n)

 #### Testing